St. Katherines Church & Canvey Village

-Known as either Canvey Island’s Heritage Centre or St Katherine’s Church, this building stands proud along Long Road.
-Towards the second-half of the 19th Century, Victorian Canvey was undergoing true establishment as a village, rather than just farmland.
-With a new church, St. Katherine’s, built in 1875, a village well, constructed in 1879, and numerous other houses, Canvey Village was the heart of the Island in the Victorian Era.
+St Katherine’s Church today serves as Canvey Island’s Heritage Centre.
+This jaunty building stands proud along the modern Charfleets industrial units and car showrooms along Long Road.
+Towards the second-half of the 19th Century, Canvey was undergoing more substantial establishment as a village, rather than just farmland as it had been for centuries.
+St. Katherine’s was built to serve it in 1875, and a village well was constructed in 1879.
+Numerous weather boarded shops and houses were built at what become known as Canvey Village, close one of the island’s existing Dutch cottages.
+The village formed the heart of the island in the Victorian Era.
 Most of these village buildings were erected under the eye of Reverend Henry Hayes, the island’s first vicar of 1881, building a vicarage, post office, and school.

 At the entrance to the church site a porch greets you.
 This was constructed in memory of Susan Fielder, H.P.
 Fielder’s mother.
 This was constructed in 1953 as the following photo of the plaque shows.